-Sending email is a fantastic form of communication.
-You can thoughtfully prepare an email, write some more, re-write, edit and write again, all before sending so that you make sure your message is perfect.
-Email is all so easy, you can send it whenever you want, when it fits your schedule and whenever you’re ready.
-What’s not to love about email?
+Emails are a fantastic form of communication.
+You can thoughtfully prepare an email, write, re-write, edit and write again, all before sending, so that you make sure your message is perfect.
+Email is also easy, you can send it whenever you want — when it fits your schedule, and whenever you're ready.
+What's not to love about email?

 Source: Jeff Schmidt, RAB

 Receiving email is a fantastic filter to only read the things that are significant or have value to you.
-You don’t have to waste time opening envelopes or waiting for the mail to arrive.
-Just open your computer, click on the email button and voilà, there it is.
-Email is also portable.
-You can read it on your phone, tablet or even have Alexa or Siri read it to you.
+You don't have to waste time opening envelopes or waiting for the mail to arrive.
+Just open your computer, click on the email button and voila, there it is.
+Email is also portable; you can read it on your phone, tablet or even have Alexa or Siri read it to you.
 Email is also incredibly easy to delete.
-We probably delete more emails in a day than ones we read and respond.
+We probably delete more emails in a day than we read.
+We definitely delete more messages than messages to which we respond.
 Who has time for that?
-That’s the beauty of email.
-Don’t like the message?
-Hit delete, and don’t respond.
+That's the beauty of email.
+Don't like the message?
+Hit delete and don't respond.

 See the issue?

-People are never without their phone these days.
+People are never without their phones these days.
 What a great way to (stealing from an old AT&T commercial) reach out and touch someone.

 Do you have a favorite way of getting in touch with clients and prospects?
-We’d love to hear about it.
-Email me here, or better yet, call me – 972-753-6765.
+We'd love to hear about it.
+Email me at Jeff.Schmidt@RAB.com, or better yet, call me - 972-753-6765.
 (I promise not to delete.)

 Jeff Schmidt is the SVP of Professional Development.
 You can reach him at Jeff.Schmidt@RAB.com.
 You can also connect with him on Twitter and LinkedIn.